ATI Maternal Newborn Proctored Exam Latest Update -Nurselytic

 Correct Answer: B

 Rationale: The correct answer is B: Hyperventilation.
-The woman's symptoms of blurred vision, numbness, and tingling in her hands and mouth are indicative of respiratory alkalosis, which occurs due to excessive ventilation.
-During paced breathing, she may be breathing too rapidly and shallowly, leading to a decrease in carbon dioxide levels in the blood, causing the symptoms mentioned.
-Anoxia (
+The symptoms of blurred vision, numbness, and tingling in the hands and mouth are indicative of hyperventilation.
+During paced breathing, if the woman breathes too quickly or deeply, it can lead to a decrease in carbon dioxide levels in the blood, causing these symptoms.

-A) refers to lack of oxygen, which would present with different symptoms.
+A) is a severe lack of oxygen, which would present with different symptoms.
 Anxiety (

-C) may cause similar symptoms but would not explain the respiratory alkalosis.
+C) may cause similar symptoms but is not the primary issue here.
 Hypertension (

 Question 2 of 5